- Faith and Worship

 Catholic Diocese of Little Rock

-Bishop Taylor was ordained and installed as the seventh bishop for the Diocese of Little Rock on June 5, 2008.
+Bishop Taylor was ordained and installed as bishop for the Diocese of Little Rock on June 5, 2008.
 His episcopal motto is: "The Humble Shall Inherit the Earth."
+For more information, go to Office of the Bishop.

 Birthday: April 24